IPS-Eye-White

 Undoubtedly, this opens up a Pandora's box of questions, beyond the scope of this study.
 For example, what if the male is not leading the partnership in a Godly direction?
 What if he is completely wrong about vital issues?
 What is the husband's idea of Christianity is (Heaven forbid) TBN, or Joel Osteen?
 What if he wants to attend a seeker sensitive church, one which 'slays' people in the spirit, or encourages them to speak in tongues.
 Or, perhaps, one of the many that have relegated God to nothing more than a celestial bell-hop.

-The only analogy I see, is when Nabal refused hospitality to David and his men, Abigal, his wife, brought them food and asked David to forgive Nabal's transgression.
+Note that when Nabal refused hospitality to David and his men his wife Abigal brought them food and asked David to forgive Nabal's transgression.
 In her words "Please do not let my lord pay attention to this worthless man, Nabal, for as his name is, so is he.
-Nabal is his name and folly is with him; but I your maidservant did not see the young men of my lord whom you sent.["] (1 Samuel 25:25 NASB) Why did she seemingly disregard the headship of her husband?
-Because, in her words, she knew that David was "fighting the battles of the LORD".
-(Vs. 28).
+Nabal is his name and folly is with him; but I your maidservant did not see the young men of my lord whom you sent.["] (1 Samuel 25:25 NASB)

 The Lord's word and work takes precedence over everything, including marital and family relationships.
 And worthless people who oppose it, be they husband or child, come second.